Year-End Fundraising

 Key Digital Performance Metrics for Year-End

-Conversion Rate: This tells you how many of your site visitors end up donating.
+This tells you what percentage of your site visitors end up donating.

-Average Gift Size: This is the average size of an online donation.
+This is the average size of a donation.

 Multiply these three metrics together and you get your online revenue.
 You can apply this same model to your other channels as well—just swap out “Website Traffic” for things like “Direct Mail File Size” or “Event Attendees.”

-1. 4% of online year-end revenue comes from Giving Tuesday.
+1. 5% of online year-end revenue came in on Giving Tuesday.

-3. Almost 32% come in during the last week of the year.
+3. Almost 32% came in during the last week of the year.

 Although Giving Tuesday and December 31st experience similar traffic levels, visitors are 60% more likely to donate on December 31st.

 Additionally, conversion rates during the year’s final week are comparable to those seen on Giving Tuesday.
-While Giving Tuesday is an excellent opportunity to launch a year-end campaign, it isn’t necessarily more effective than other days during this season.
+While Giving Tuesday is an excellent opportunity to launch a year-end campaign, a donor’s motivation to give isn’t necessarily higher on Giving Tuesday than it is on other days towards the end of the year.

-The combination of equal traffic, a 60% higher conversion rate, and a 63% increase in average donation size makes December 31st the most critical fundraising day of the year-end period.
+The combination of equal traffic, a 60% higher conversion rate, and a 92% increase in average donation size makes December 31st the most critical fundraising day of the year-end season.
+Beyond that, there are very large gifts being given during the entire last week of the year.

 Get a 3-Year Plan to Grow Your Fundraising in just 90 Days